-The Photographic Archive was established in 1985 and is built around a large set of historical photographs collected by the late P.S.H.
+The Photographic Archive is based on a large set of historical photographs collected by the late P.S.H.
 Lawrence, a former Eton Master.
-The photographs date back as far as 1850 and provide a visual record of the school’s development over the last 160 years.
-The most significant are reproduced in two volumes of An Eton Camera by Mr Lawrence, the first volume covering the years 1850–1919, and the second 1920–1959.
+Images date from as far back as 1850 and they provide a visual record of school life and its development over the last 160 years.
+Some of the most significant are reproduced in two volumes of An Eton Camera, the first volume covering the years 1850–1919, and the second 1920–1959.

 The collection also includes photographs by renowned artists such as Henri Cartier-Bresson, Margaret Bourke-White, Jane Bown and Bill Brandt, who were commissioned at various times to document Eton.

 Access and Enquiries